 CPR Certification Bakersfield

-We have American Heart Association BLS for Healthcare Providers, Heartsaver CPR/AED, First Aid, ACLS & PALS training throughout the week, including weekends and evening classes.
+We have American Heart Association BLS for Healthcare Providers on most Saturday mornings, beginning at 9:00am.
 Whether you need your CPR crtification for work, school, or for your own personal knowledge, most schools and places of work only accept American Heart Association classes.

 Regular Classroom CPR Classes